astrorafael/ema/README.md

 ### Logging ###

-Log file is placed under `/var/log/emad.log`.
+Log file is placed under `/var/log/ema.log`.
 Default log level is INFO.
-It generates very litte logging at this level File is rotated by a logrotate policy installed under `/etc/logrotate.d`.
+It generates very litte logging at this level

 ### EMA command line utility ###

-**ema** is a command line utility that ends commands to the emad service.
+**emacli** is a command line utility that ends commands to the emad service.
 It only works in the same LAN, not through Internet.

 Commands implemented so far are: